Today we remember the momentous bursting of a peat bog in Scotland.

 Charlotte was quite serious in her pursuit of botany.
 She collected plants, and she had a personal herbarium to help with her studies.
 The President of the Linnean Society, Sir James Edward Smith, personally tutored Charlotte in botany, along with her four daughters.

-And, George and Charlotte both became close friends with the botanical tissue paper artist Mary Delaney.
+And, George and Charlotte both became close friends with the botanical tissue paper artist Mary Delany.
 And in a touching gesture, at the end of Mary’s life, George and Charlotte gave her a house at Windsor along with a pension.